-If you become disabled, you will be fully vested in your account.
-Your disability retirement date will be the first day of the month following the date that you become disabled.
+If you become disabled, your disability retirement date will be the first day of the month following the date that you become disabled.
 Your account will be paid to you in one lump sum payment.
 You may, however, choose any other payment option listed above.